 4 – Slime Rancher

-This is an open-world game that’s played from the first-person point of view.
+This is an open-world farm simulator game that’s played from the first-person point of view.
 Slime Rancher puts you in the shoes of a rancher named Beatrix LeBeau who leaves Earth for another planet called Far Far Range.
 Here, she is still a rancher, but the vocation has a different meaning as it’s ‘slime’ that she’ll be ranching.
-This means constructing structures and collecting, raising, feeding and breeding gelatinous living organisms called slimes.
-Managing them is a breeze thanks to nifty vacuum tool that’s at your disposal.
+This means constructing structures and collecting, raising, feeding, and breeding gelatinous living organisms called slimes.
+Managing them is a breeze thanks to the nifty vacuum tool that’s at your disposal.
 Taking proper care of your slimes results in them producing ‘plorts,’ which can be sold in exchange for Newbucks that can be used to buy upgrades to your buildings or equipment.
 This fun entry in our list of Stardew Valley alternatives is definitely something you should jump into right away if you’re a fan of the genre.
-It’s available for Windows, Mac as well as Linux machines, apart from the PS4 and the Xbox One.
+It’s available for Windows, Mac as well as Linux machines, apart from the PlayStation 4 and the Xbox One.

 5 – Garden Paws

 Harvest Moon games formed the inspiration for the development of all almost games similar to Stardew Valley, and hence the latest one among them deserves a place in this list.
 In case you’re wondering, Story of Seasons is the new title given to Harvest Moon games.
-This particular game is available now for the Nintendo 3DS as a farming simulation RPG that allows you to visit three towns, each with their own distinct cultures and lifestyles.
-Story of Seasons: Trio of Towns is noted as much for its gorgeous 3D graphics as it is for its exciting gameplay.
+This particular farming game is available now for the Nintendo 3DS as a farming simulation RPG that allows you to visit three towns, each with its own distinct cultures and lifestyles.
+Story of Seasons: Trio of Towns is noted as much for its gorgeous 3D graphics as it is for its exciting game mechanics.
 Just like its predecessor, this game too features a Super Mario collaboration, which puts special costumes resembling the famous character into the game.